 Footprint and Portability

 Size does matter.
-If you own a home gym, then odds are you need to know how large a machine is, and how easy it is to move.
-We favor machines that offer flexibility with its footprint, either it’s a compact machine, or, if it’s a large one, it folds.
+If you own a home gym, odds are you need to know how large a machine is and how easy it is to move.
+We favor machines that offer flexibility with their footprint—either they’re compact or they fold.
 We also like to see the ability to move the treadmill with ease, scoring machines higher if they come with handles and transport wheels.

 Delivery and Setup